marialma/2017-Cholera-in-Yemen/README.md

 * Lack of good reporting infrastructure, especially in the first couple days of a declared epidemic.

 It's kind of hard to say.
 Additionally, the time lag for the data makes any relationship I pull out of it to be kind of a stretch.
 I will look again and put the graphs/ stats-y things up when I get an updated data set.

+I also think that this is something that makes more sense to display geographically - this kind of correlation doesn't take into considering being near an area that had a lot of infrastructure damage, whereas mapping this data would make that relationship much more obvious.

 To be updated again.